Piecewise deterministic sampling with splitting schemes: Abstract

 \section{Abstract}

-Numerical approximations of piecewise-deterministic Markov processes based on splitting schemes are introduced, together with their Metropolis-adjusted versions.
-The unadjusted schemes are shown to have a weak error of order two in the step size in a general framework.
-Focusing then on unadjusted schemes based on the Bouncy Particle and Zig-Zag samplers, we provide conditions ensuring ergodicity and consider the expansion of the invariant measure in terms of the step size.
-The dependency of the leading term in this expansion in terms of the refreshment rate, depending of the splitting order, is analyzed.
-Finally, we present numerical experiments on Gaussian targets, a Bayesian imaging inverse problem and a system of interacting particles.
+We introduce Markov chain Monte Carlo (MCMC) algorithms based on numerical approximations of piecewise-deterministic Markov processes obtained with the framework of splitting schemes.
+We present unadjusted as well as adjusted algorithms, for which the asymptotic bias due to the discretisation error is removed applying a non-reversible Metropolis-Hastings filter.
+In a general framework we demonstrate that the unadjusted schemes have weak error of second order in the step size, while typically maintaining a computational cost of only one gradient evaluation of the negative log-target function per iteration.
+Focusing then on unadjusted schemes based on the Bouncy Particle and Zig-Zag samplers, we provide conditions ensuring geometric ergodicity and consider the expansion of the invariant measure in terms of the step size.
+We analyse the dependence of the leading term in this expansion on the refreshment rate and on the structure of the splitting scheme, giving a guideline on which structure is best.
+Finally, we illustrate promising results for our samplers with numerical experiments on a Bayesian imaging inverse problem and a system of interacting particles.